c3333/cpp-docs.de-de/docs/c-runtime-library/reference/fopen-s-wfopen-s.md

       printf( "The file 'data2' was not opened\n" );
    }

-   // Close stream if it is not NULL if( stream )
+   // Close stream if it isn't NULL if( stream )
    {
       err = fclose( stream );